elastic/rally/docs/command_line_reference.rst

 ~~~~~~~~~~~~~~~~

 Rally can also create client connections for multiple Elasticsearch clusters.
-This is only useful if you want to create :ref:`custom runners <adding_tracks_custom_runners>` that execute operations against remote clusters, for example for Cross Cluster Search or Cross Cluster Replication.
+This is only useful if you want to create :ref:`custom runners <adding_tracks_custom_runners>` that execute operations against multiple clusters, for example for `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`_ or cross cluster replication.

 To define the host:port pairs for additional clusters with ``target-hosts`` you can specify either a JSON filename (ending in ``.json``) or an inline JSON string.
 The JSON object should be a collection of name:value pairs. ``name`` is string for the cluster name and there **must be** one ``default``.